A Brief History Of The Chakra Origin

-This article will explore if the chakra rainbow colors is a myth or not – and go through a brief history of the chakras backed up with references at the end.
+This article will explore the chakra origin, if the chakra rainbow colors is a myth or not, and go through a brief history of the chakras.
+(References at the end.)

 Have you ever wondered about the chakra tradition, the interpretations of the chakras when mentioned in your yoga class, or why they are associated with the rainbow colors during visualizations?